minjaedavidpark/QED/manim-service/README.md

 ## License

-This service uses Manim (MIT License) and is part of the ReasoningGym project.
+This service uses Manim (MIT License) and is part of the QED project.